 You, your lawyer and the witnesses, together with the JFCAS officer must attend the final hearing.
-Difficult or lengthy cases may be referred to the Inferior Number of the Royal Court (i.e. the Bailiff, the Deputy Bailiff or a Commissioner sitting with two Jurats).
+Difficult or lengthy cases may be referred to the Inferior Number of the Royal Court (i.e. the Bailiff or the Deputy Bailiff sitting with two Jurats).